Policy Number: 60

 - Responsible Office:

-- Office of Academic and Research Affairs and Auxiliary Enterprises
+- Office of the Executive Vice President & Chief Academic Officer and Auxiliary Enterprises

 - Responsible Executive:

-- Executive Vice President for Academic and Research Affairs and Vice President of Auxiliary Enterprises
+- Executive Vice President & Chief Academic Officer and Vice President of Auxiliary Enterprises

 I. POLICY AND GENERAL STATEMENT

 The University of Texas Health Science Center at Houston ("university") seeks to provide student support programs, services and activities to its students designed to promote student learning, enhance the development of students, and that are appropriate in a predominantly upper-level graduate and professional school environment.
 In determining whether to create, maintain or cease a particular service to students, the university will first and foremost consider the academic and student life needs of the greater student body and will solicit and consider student recommendations in policy decisions about student support services.